SDG-Den/SDG-WAYSHELL/docs/SDG-WAYSHELL/101-architecture.md

 # Wayshell Architecture

+Wayshell is a background daemon that makes on-screen controls (volume bar, brightness bar, screenshot toolbar) appear when you move your mouse to the edge of the screen.
+Most users never need to interact with it directly.

 ## Overview

 Wayshell is a trailing-edge debounced event manager daemon.
 It spawns event source subprocesses that pipe JSON events through a FIFO, routes them to type-specific handlers, and fires ON/OFF actions after configurable debounce delays.